Name: Monument to the Fallen Fighters of Golubovci (Spomenik palim borcima Golubovaca)

 While the primary memorial elements here at the spomenik complex at Golubovci are in relatively good condition, there are several elements of the site which appear severely neglected and in the process of deterioration.
 Firstly, the ground maintenance and grass mowing around the site seem to be done to a level to prevent overgrown vegetation, but weeds growing up through broken unrepaired pavement and sidewalks are issues in several areas around the complex.
 Meanwhile, the primary memorial sculpture and bronze relief are in presentable state, yet some smaller elements around the lower area of the site are completely damaged or destroyed, including several small fountains and benches.
 In addition, the large fountain feature that snakes around the entire memorial is not currently operational, sitting completely dry and disused.
 One affliction plaguing the stone and concrete of nearly the entire site is mildew staining and discoloration caused by excessive weathering and a lack of proper cleaning.
 Furthermore, many elements of the memorial are covered in graffiti and spray paint, including the central monument.
 All of these issues exist even despite the municipality of Golubovci spending over 30,000 euros on upkeep over the memorial over the last 7 years.

 Upon visiting the site in the spring of 2017, I found no signs or directional markers bringing attention to the site from the main highway.
 However, it is close enough to the road that it is readily visible and noticeable to anyone driving through Golubovci's town center.
 Meanwhile, there are no interpretive signs or educational plaques found anywhere around the memorial site that communicate the historical or cultural significance of the monument.
 Many reports indicate that the monument complex has fallen into a state of disuse and neglect.
 Upon my most recent visit to the site, I found no honorific wreaths, candles or flowers which might hint at regular use of the site by the local community.
 However, news articles relate that some small annual remembrance events are still held here, generally on July 13th, which is Montenegrin Statehood Day (also known as Anti-Fascist Uprising Day).
+In addition, the Tourism Ministry of Montenegro in 2020 released a cultural route tourism book on the region's WWII monuments which included the Golubovci monument site.
 In mid-2017, plans to repair and rehabilitate the site have been put forward by the municipality of Golubovci, which would include updating the lighting around the memorial, reconstructing broken elements and adding in a children's playground.
 However, articles from late 2017 indicate that the work is still yet to be completed.